 The microbiome is a term that is used to describe a dynamic and complex community of bacteria, viruses, fungi, and other microorganisms.
 In your dog, for example, they have a gut microbiome in their intestinal tract and an oral microbiome in their mouth.
 Both play key roles in your dog’s overall health.
 When there aren’t enough beneficial bacteria or too many harmful bacteria, a microbiome is considered imbalanced.

-Many think the route from the mouth to the gut is a one way street, but oral health and gut health are actually quite connected.
+Many think the route from the mouth to the gut is a one way street, but oral health and gut health are actually quite interconnected.
 Bacterial communities in both the gut and the mouth are connected to bad breath as well.

 An Imbalanced Gut Microbiome Can Cause Bad Breath